 Welcome to St Anthony's school library!
 Located in the heart of the school, the library is a destination place for learning, reading, and doing research.
 It is also a place for staff and students to come together and build the school community.

 Our school librarian is Mme Brinkman, and she is available in the library five days per week.
-She runs regularly scheduled library classes as well as a book fair (Fall), a used book sale (hopefully in the Spring); other programs like book clubs and a student library committee are in the works!
+She runs regularly scheduled library classes as well as a book fair (Fall), a used book sale (February); other programs like book clubs and a student library committee are in the works!

 About the Collection